memfault/interrupt/_drafts/2023-08-15-debugging-android-devices.md

 ### Kernel Panics

 A Kernel Panic is a critical and unrecoverable error that occurs within the Linux kernel, the core component of the Linux operating system.
 When a kernel panic happens, the kernel detects a situation where it cannot safely continue executing, and as a result, it halts all operations to prevent further damage or data corruption to the running device.
 It's a last-resort safety mechanism to prevent the system from continuing to execute in an unpredictable or unstable state.
-Kernel panics will be found in the kmsg buffer and will also be written to the Android DropBox for analysis once the system comes back up.
+Kernel panics will be found in the kmsg buffer and will also be written to the Android DropBoxManager for analysis once the system comes back up.

 ### Kernel Oops